climech/tfw/README.md

 #### Date selectors

-A date selector is a string following the format `YYYY-MM-DD`.
-It selects all entries created on the given date.
+A date selector is a string that follows the format `YYYY-MM-DD`.
+It selects all entries created on the specified date.

 ```
 $ tfw ls 2019-12-31